KJHJason/Cultured-Downloader/README.md

 ## Usage Notes
 1. **This program is meant for personal use and to save time downloading images from pixiv Fanbox and Fantia manually.
 Please do not use this program and break any of Fantia's or pixiv Fanbox's Terms of Service/Terms of Use.**
 2. If you feel unsafe providing your passwords to this program, you can proceed as a guest.
 However, you might not be able to download posts that requires a membership.
-3. Cookies saved will be encrypted and stored in the configs folder found in your AppData LocalLow folder.
+3. Cookies saved will be encrypted and stored in the configs folder found in your AppData Roaming folder.
 However, please do not share any data with anyone as they will still be able to decrypt the encrypted cookies if you have shared the key file as well.
 4. If the website design has been changed, you can expect this program to break if it is not maintained/updated.

 ## FAQ